-- Depending on several factors, including column dimensions, particle size of the stationary phase, the flow rate and composition of the mobile phase, operating pressures of up to 42000 kPa (about 6000 psi) can be generated.
+- Depending on several factors, including column dimensions, the particle size of the stationary phase, the flow rate and composition of the mobile phase, operating pressures of up to 42000 kPa (about 6000 psi) can be generated.

-- An injector for an HPLC system should provide injection of the liquid sample within the range of 0.1-100 mL of volume with high reproducibility and under high pressure (up to 4000 psi).
+- An injector for an HPLC system should provide an injection of the liquid sample within the range of 0.1-100 mL of volume with high reproducibility and under high pressure (up to 4000 psi).

-- Detector : The HPLC detector, located at the end of the column detect the analytes as they elute from the chromatographic column.
+- The HPLC detector, located at the end of the column, detects the analytes as they elute from the chromatographic column.

-- Data Collection Devices : Signals from the detector may be collected on chart recorders or electronic integrators that vary in complexity and in their ability to process, store and reprocess chromatographic data.
+- Signals from the detector may be collected on chart recorders or electronic integrators that vary in complexity and their ability to process, store and reprocess chromatographic data.

 Applications of HPLC

 The information that HPLC can obtain includes resolution, identification, and quantification of a compound.
 It also aids in chemical separation and purification.
 The other applications of HPLC include